 Pelagic trawls are the recommended method for validating species composition and for obtaining relatively unbiased information on length frequency distribution, age, and other biological information.
 Here we propose to use a low-resistance, light-weight midwater trawl capable of increased towing speeds (up to 4 knots) as a method to ground truth acoustic surveys for juvenile and adult herring.
 Our pelagic trawl surveys will take place in conjunction with and onboard the same vessel as three studies in the PWS Herring Research and Monitoring program: a) Juvenile Herring Abundance Index (years 2-5); b) Acoustic Consistency: Intensive Surveys of Juvenile Herring (year 3); and, c) Expanded Adult Herring Surveys (years 2-5).
 In year 1 we will also use the trawl to collect juvenile herring during the 9-month intensive Study to Validate the Separate Herring Condition Monitoring Programs.
 Our project will provide data on species composition and length frequency to aid in the interpretation of current and historical acoustic surveys.
-In addition it will provide adult herring samples to Alaska Department of Fish and Game for the adult herring age-structure-analyses model and will provide juvenile herring samples to researchers investigating juvenile herring fitness and disease.
+In addition it will provide adult herring samples to Alaska Department of Fish and Game for the adult herring fitness and disease.
 Our trawls will also provide fishery-independent surveys for non-herring species, thus increasing our knowledge of pelagic fishes in Prince William Sound.

-Project Number: 12120111-B
+Project Number: 13120111-В

-Project Title: PWS Herring Program - Tracking Seasonal Movements of Adult Pacific Herring in Prince
+Project Title: PWS Herring Program - Tracking Seasonal Movements of Adult Pacific Herring in Prince William Sound

-William Sound
+Principal Investigator: Mary Anne Bishop

+Affiliation: Not Available

-Co-Pls/Personnel: Sean Powers
+Co-Pls/Personnel: Sean Powers, Sean Powers

+Project Location:

+Funding Approved:

+FY13: \$17,700.00 Total Funding Requested: \$100,600.00

+Funding Approved in Previous Years: FY12: \$65,500.00

 Knowledge of fish movements and migrations are critical to understanding fish population dynamics.
 In Prince William Sound (PWS) adult herring disperse after spawning, however their movement patterns are poorly understood.
 Currently the only information on adult herring movements are a small number of observations from fishers that suggest PWS herring are regularly migrating out of PWS and onto the shelf.
 This proposal focuses on verifying adult Pacific herring movements using detections of tagged fish.
 The Herring Marking Workshop sponsored by EVOS in December 2008, reviewed all potential marking methods for herring and conditionally endorsed acoustic tagging as a method for determining herring movements.
-This pilot project will acoustic tag adult herring during November around Port Gravina, a spring spawning area.
+This pilot project will acoustic tag adult herring will be tagged during spring at other spawning area.
 During the second season a small sample of adult herring will be tagged during spring at other spawning areas.
 We will then examine detections from two, established Pacific Ocean Shelf Tracking (POST) Project's acoustic arrays as well as new arrays to be deployed at the major entrances and passages to Prince William Sound.
 These acoustic arrays will enable us to determine seasonal movement patterns within and out of Prince William Sound.
 The proposed project builds on our previous and current research on acoustic-tagged fishes.
 This project will synergize with efforts of POST and the Ocean Tracking Network (OTN).
 The ability to track herring is critical to answer many questions including those about stock structure, migration habits, and the occurrence of skip-spawning.
-Determining the capabilities of this technology will help quide our choice of future research emphasis.
+Determining the capabilities of this technology will help guide our choice of future research emphasis.